ajithredrigo2/Laravel-Docker/README.md

 ```
 These settings do the following:

 image: Defines the Docker image that should be used for this container.
-In this case, we’re using a MySQL 5.7 image from Docker Hub.
+In this case, we’re using a MySQL 8.0 image from Docker Hub.
-container_name: Sets up the container name for this service: travellist-db.
+container_name: Sets up the container name for this service: laravel-db.
 restart: Always restart this service, unless it is explicitly stopped.
 environment: Defines environment variables in the new container.
 We’re using values obtained from the Laravel .env file to set up our MySQL service, which will automatically create a new database and user based on the provided environment variables.
 volumes: Creates a volume to share a .sql database dump that will be used to initialize the application database.
 The MySQL image will automatically import .sql files placed in the /docker-entrypoint-initdb.d directory inside the container.
-networks: Sets up this service to use a network named travellist.
+networks: Sets up this service to use a network named laravel.

 Finished docker-compose.yml File
 This is how our finished docker-compose.yml file looks like: